What is a Data Breach? 7 Most Common Causes of Data Breach

 Solutions:

-For correct setup and exposure via APIs, organizations need to adopt a proactive strategy which guarantees secure cloud services, web apps and APIs in one.
+For correct setup and exposure via APIs, organizations need to adopt a proactive strategy that guarantees secure cloud services, web apps, and APIs in one.

 It is necessary to provide for regular security assessment examinations and audits to detect and fix misconfigurations, vulnerabilities, and weaknesses in the cloud environments, applications settings, and API implementations.